-This Writing and Reading Center course is designed for beginning ESL students in courses such as ESL G011 and G021, who possess a vocabulary of approximately 600 words and need practice with basic English.
-Students will practice a variety of strategies for learning and retaining vocabulary used
+This Writing and Reading Center course is designed for beginning ESL students in courses such as ESL GOII and GO2I, who possess a vocabulary of approximately 600 words and need practice with basic English.
+Students will practice a variety of strategies for learning and retaining vocabulary used in everyday written communication.
+Open entry/open exit.
+Lab.
+Pass/no pass only.
+Open entry/open exit.
+Not transferable, not degree applicable.

-ENGLISH READING & WRITING CENTER G012 - 1 Unit
+ENGLISH READING & WRITING CENTER G012 - 1 Unit Building Vocabulary Skills II

-Building Vocabulary Skills II This Writing and Reading Center course is designed for intermediate level ESL students in courses such as ESL G031 and G041, who possess a vocabulary of approximately 1700 words and need practice with words used in a basic English.
+This Writing and Reading Center course is designed for intermediate level ESL students in courses such as ESL G031 and G041, who possess a vocabulary of approximately 1700 words and need practice with words used in a basic English.
 Students will practice a variety of strategies for learning and retaining vocabulary used in everyday written communication.
 Open entry/open exit.
 Lab.
 Pass/no pass only.
 Open entry/ open exit.
+Not transferable, not degree applicable.

-ENGLISH READING & WRITING CENTER G013 - 1 Unit Building Vocabulary Skills III degree applicable.
+ENGLISH READING & WRITING CENTER G013 - 1 Unit Building Vocabulary Skills III